poetapp/documentation/rdd/blockchain-confirmations.md

 We can use the [getrawmempool](https://bitcoin.org/en/developer-reference#getrawmempool) and [getmempoolentry](https://bitcoincore.org/en/doc/0.17.0/rpc/blockchain/getmempoolentry/) to know whether a transaction is in the mempool or not.

-Issues may arise due to the mempool not being decentralized: a tranasction existing in Node A's mempool may have been discarded from Node B's mempool.
+Issues may arise due to the mempool not being decentralized: a transaction existing in Node A's mempool may have been discarded from Node B's mempool.

 ##### New Fee